oracle/node-oracledb/INSTALL.md

         - Install a C Compiler with support for C++ 11 (such as Xcode, GCC 4.8, Visual Studio 2015, or similar)

-        - Run `npm install oracle/node-oracledb.git#v3.0.0`, or add `oracle/node-oracledb.git#v3.0.0` to your `package.json`
+        - Run `npm install oracle/node-oracledb.git#v3.1.0`, or add `oracle/node-oracledb.git#v3.1.0` to your `package.json`
           dependencies.
 Substitute your desired [GitHub tag][40].

-- Add Oracle 12.2, 12.1, 11.2 or 18 client libraries to your operating
+- Add Oracle 18, 12, or 11.2 client libraries to your operating
   system library search path such as `PATH` on Windows or `LD_LIBRARY_PATH` on Linux.
 On macOS move the libraries to `~/lib` or `/usr/local/lib`.